l29ah/posplyu/README.md

 # What

 posplyu is a sleep tracker for X11, using XScreenSaver extension and manual input, motivated by http://super-memory.com/articles/sleep.htm and designed to facilitate transitioning to the free running sleep regiment while living mostly with a GNU/Linux system handy.
+The tool allows you to measure and somewhat predict your sleeping cycle.
+For now it assumes a 24h cycle with one sleep period.

 # Installation